| A Bishoujo Senshi Sailor Moon fan fiction storyChronicled by Dro'gan NiteFlier

 it is connected to me.
 I can feel the pulses it gives out, feeding

+the computers information on me.
+I wonder what kind of data it transfers?
 The computer that takes up the majority of the left side of my

 head is connected directly to that cord through the datajack.
 But